Jameem/docker-multi-container-app/README.md

 Exploring multiple docker containers...

-The project is meant to explore docker with multiple containers and deploy to aws with travis cli.
+The project is meant to explore docker with multiple containers and deploy to aws with travis CI.

 ## Dependencies